ibm-cloud-docs/vpc/backup_service_vpc_manage_policy.md

 ### Rename a backup policy using the CLI
 {: #backup-rename-policy-cli}

-Run the `ibmcloud is backup-policy-plan-update` command and specify the policy ID or policy name, and a new name for the backup policy.
+Run the `ibmcloud is backup-policy-update` command and specify the policy ID or policy name, and a new name for the backup policy.

 ```text
 ibmcloud is backup-policy-update POLICY_ID|POLICY_NAME [--name NEW_NAME] [--output JSON] [-q, --quiet]